NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysis.md

 # Exporting to Analysis tools

 For analysis, FRET allows users to export requirements in formats that can be digested by other analysis tools.
 We have connected FRET with [CoCoSim](./cocosim.md) and [Copilot](./copilot.md) through the FRET analysis portal.
-We are also working on connected FRET with the [R2U2](./r2u2.md) tool.

 Below we present a step-by-step guide of the [FRET analysis portal](#fretanalysisportal).